AdoptOpenJDK/adoptopenjdk-getting-started-kit/intermediate-steps/code_analysis_of_openjdk_projects.md

 * [OpenJDK 9 SonarQube steps](openjdk9_sonarqube_steps.md)
 * [OpenJDK SonarQube Dashboard steps](openjdk_sonarqube_dashboard_steps.md)

-Known issue: in the latest version of SonarQube, projects are not visible via any of the widgets, after running analysis on them - its being investigate but please feel free to post solutions if you are able to resolve it before us.
+Known issue: in the latest version of SonarQube, projects were not visible via any of the widgets, after running analysis on them - its being investigate but please feel free to post solutions if you are able to resolve it before us.

 **Install SonarQube on the Mac OS**